 The hardest part of working out is getting started.
 We all know we need to do it.
 Often, we’re glad we did.
 We feel energized and better for having done it.
-Finding just the right motivation for you may be the secret to working out and staying with it.
+Finding the right motivation may be the secret to working out and staying with it.

 Everyone has a different reason for working out.
 Some might exercise for their physical health, while others work out for their mental health.
 Some do it to look good.
 And some just enjoy being active.
 If you want or need to work out and are having trouble getting started, one of these reasons might be the motivation for you:

 - Health and wellness.
 If living longer and living well is important to you, working out is a priority.
 Endless studies have shown that working out on a regular basis can reduce, delay, and maybe even prevent the onset of certain diseases.
 Diabetes, cancer, and dementia are some of the most common medical conditions positively affected by exercise.

 - Mental health.
 Regular exercise helps your body release endorphins (hormone).
 This hormone helps reduce stress and can improve your mental outlook.
 Exercise has proved to be an important contribution to the treatment of depression and anxiety.